-The dominion mandate is the command of God to Adam, and thus to all mankind, to take dominion over all the earth.
+The dominion mandate is the command of God to Adam, and thus to all mankind, to take dominion over all the earth, to subdue it and carry out the command of God.
+However, the dominion mandate does not justify the abuse of the land or animals.
+Instead, Christians are to use what God has given them in the world in a wise and mutually beneficial manner.
 It is found in the book of Genesis.

 "Then God said, 'Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth.'
 27 God created man in His own image, in the image of God He created him; male and female He created them.
 28 God blessed them; and God said to them, 'Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky and over every living thing that moves on the earth,'" (Genesis 1:26-28).